darthbatman/simplified-ECON/README.md

 To run the pipeline, run the cells of the Jupyter notebooks in the order of the pipeline steps listed above, using `jupyter lab`, ensuring the `se` kernel is selected.

+To compare the results of the AutoPhrase and ECON pipelines, run the cells of the `autophrase_comparison.ipynb` notebook.

 ## Authors

 * Rishi Masand